Code-Institute-Submissions/STarrant-electrical-survey-db_NovResub/README.md

 #### Python Test Errors

-* Python errors were fixed using Gitpods built in linter to reduce error down to the single remaining error relating to env.py.
+* Python errors were fixed using Gitpods built in linter to reduce error down to the two remaining errors relating to env.py and a 'username' argument being unsued in the Profile function.
 * Most python issues were minor and relating to PEP8 compliance.

 #### Python Test Warnings